-The proposed Northern Arc development, as defined in the District Plan (2012) forms a major component of the District Plan and of the development plans of Burgess Hill.
-The western part of the 'Arc' is located within the Parish and within the scope of this Neighbourhood Plan, which includes employment and recreation land allocations which are consistent with the District and Burgess Hill Plans.
+The proposed Northern Arc development, as defined in the emerging draft District Plan (2013) and the Burgess Hill Town Council 'Townwide Strategy' (2013) forms a major component of the District Plan and of the development plans of Burgess Hill.
+The western part of the 'Arc' is located within the Parish and within the scope of this Neighbourhood Plan, which includes employment and recreation land allocations which are consistent with the emerging District and Burgess Hill Plans.